Nicole1701/leaflet-challenge/README.md

 ## Before you Begin

-- Once you have cloned the repository, you will need to get an API Key from [Mapbox](https://account.mapbox.com/): - Edit the configEDIT.js file here: [configEDIT.js](./leaflet-challenge/static/js/configEDIT.js) - Insert your API key - Save the file as config.js in the js folder
+- Once you have cloned the repository, you will need to get an API Key from [Mapbox](https://account.mapbox.com/): - Edit the configEDIT.js file here: [configEDIT.js](./leaflet-challenge/static/js/configEDIT.js)
+  - Insert your API key
+  - Save the file as config.js in the js folder
   - Once the config.js file contains your API Key, you can then use use a live server to view the pages.
-- Main assignment can be found here: [Earthquake Site](/index1.html)
+- Main assignment can be found in the [index1.html](/index1.html) file.
-- Bonus assignment can be found here: [Earthquake Site with Tectonic Plates](/index2.html)
+- Bonus assignment can be found in the [index2.html](/index2.html) file.

 ## Background